Massive Uncoordinated Multiple Access for Beyond 5G: iot DI

+Let us consider $P_{\rm{a}} \in [0 , \ P_{\rm{max}}]$, where $P_{\rm{a}}$ and the maximum activity rate $P_{\rm{max}}$ are unknown at the \ac{bs}.
 Since in-phase and quadrature components tend to be either zero or non-zero simultaneously, this provides additional grouping in \ac{sssr}.
-By stacking the in-phase and quadrature components ($\M{X}$ is a real-valued matrix), we can write \eqref{u8i02xngo} as
+By stacking the in-phase and quadrature components ($\mathbf{X}$ is a real-valued matrix), we can write \eqref{u8i02xngo} as

 where